Gaussian Approximation for High-Dimensional Second-Order $U$- and $V$-statistics with Size-Dependent Kernels under i.n.i.d. Sampling: Notation and Setting

 The Hoeffding decomposition of $J_r(\boldsymbol\psi)$ is given by

-\paragraph{Notations for Second-Order $U$-statistics:} In this paper, we focus on Gaussian approximation in the case of $r=2$, though some technical results for higher-order $U$-statistics are required.
+\paragraph{Notations for Second-Order $U$-statistics:} In this paper, we focus on Gaussian approximation in the case of $r=2$, though some auxiliary results for higher-order $U$-statistics are required (see \cref{sec:main_maximal}).
 For reader's convenience, we restate, in the case of $r=2$, some definitions introduced above.
 First, the second order $U$-statistics is given by

 Then, for $s=\{1,2\}$, Hoeffding projections are defined as follows

 Finally, Hoeffding decomposition of $J_2(\boldsymbol\psi)$ is